fluttercommunity/flutter_downloader/README.md

 * If your project is running on Flutter versions prior v1.12, have a look at [this document](android_integration_note.md) to configure your Android project.

-* From Flutter v1.12 with Android v2 embedding there's no additional configurations required to work with background isolation in Android.
+* From Flutter v1.12 with Android v2 embedding there's no additional configurations required to work with background isolation in Android (but you need to setup your project properly.
+See [upgrading pre 1.12 Android projects](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects))

 * In order to handle click action on notification to open the downloaded file on Android, you need to add some additional configurations.
 Add the following codes to your `AndroidManifest.xml`: